ohtu2018-rv/rv-app-frontend/README.md

 New features or fixes must have a branch.
 Pushing directly to develop or master is not allowed (though certain emergency cituations do not follow this rule) [See this link on how to use Git Flow.](DEVELOPMENT.md)

+### Testing practices

+When developing, update snapshot-tests regularly and create other tests when needed to do so.
+Use Jest to write tests and mocks.

 ## Build pipeline

 When code is pushed to GitHub and a pull request is made to either ```develop``` or ```master``` branch, Travis CI will run tests for the project and deploy it to Heroku, if all test have passed.